crizq-ml/touch-sensor-visualization/README.md

 > [!NOTE]
 > Make sure that the terminal is executed from the same file path OR that the file the data is saved to AND the file you are calling in the terminal is in the same path as the python visualization file

-## ⚙️ Configuration
-* **X/Y MAX:** Adjust coordinates (default 1600x306) in the top bar to scale the plot grid instantly.
-* **▶ PLAY / ⏸ PAUSE:** Replay the current session in real-time.
-* **📁 EXPORT CSV / 📷 SAVE PNG:** Saves session data with a default timestamped filename (e.g., `TouchLog_20251218-145127.csv`).

-## ❓ Troubleshooting
-**Graph isn't updating:**
-Ensure the slider is pushed to the far right.
-If you move it back to look at history, the "Live" follow mode is disabled.
-To re-enable it, simply slide back to the end or click the CLEAR button.
-**Permission Error**
-Do not worry about this error, it just happens because the adb logcat in the other terminal locks the txt file so the python script can't modify it.
-**Crashing error**
-You must close the app using Ctrl + C in the terminal used to open the python app rather than using the lose button in the top right.
-If you do not, the terminal will freeze.
-If this happens, just delete the terminal and open a new one.